-Floodplain management is the operation of a community program of preventive and corrective measures to reduce the risk of current and future flooding, resulting in a more resilient community.
+The City of Charleston is a community participant in the National Flood Insurance Program (NFIP) and Community Rating System (CRS).
+Our participation in these programs helps to reduce the risk of current and future flooding, resulting in a more resilient community.”

-FEMA 2019 Elevation Certificate is now available.
+- FEMA 2019 Elevation Certificate is now available.
 All Elevation Certificates signed and sealed on or after Feb.
-21th, 2020 must be completed using the 2019 version.
+21th, 2020 must be completed using the most current version.

 (Image credit: Lincoln Co.
 WI, Land Services)

-To reduce losses to lives and property from flooding
+- To reduce loss of life and reduce damage to property from flooding

-To mitigate damage to structures in the Special Flood Hazard Area (SFHA) from flooding events
+- To mitigate damage to structures in the Special Flood Hazard Area (SFHA) from flood events

 Natural and Beneficial Floodplain Functions:

 The natural functions of floodplains, when preserved or restored to their undeveloped state, provide a range of benefits to both natural and human systems.
 These benefits fall into the following categories: